-This configuration applies to sworn staff that have received a United Shield LBV.
 The LBV can be worn as a Uniform of the Day after the officer has received the appropriate required training as established by the SPPD Training Unit.
 The LBV gear, placement, and configuration must be approved by the SPPD Training Unit prior to deployment.

-- 1. Garrison, fur, or watch cap (appropriate to season); hat wreath and hat band if applicable - 2.
-Navy blue shirt (short or long-sleeve Armorskin polo-style) with plain shirt front (no embroidered name or embroidered badge). - a.
+- 1. Garrison, fur, or watch cap (appropriate to season); hat wreath and hat band if applicable - a.
+Department authorized baseball style caps may be worn while SWORN staff are assigned to a special event from May 1 through November 1, and only while assigned to external or outdoor assignments. - 2.
+Navy blue shirt (short or long sleeve) - a.
 Top button only to remain unbuttoned - b.
-Shirts for sergeants and command will have appropriate rank designation of gold-colored pins, embroidered rank, or gold chevrons - c.
-Navy blue undershirt/t-shirt required - d.
+Shirts for command staff will have appropriate rank designation of gold-colored pins or embroidered rank on the collar.
+Sergeants will have gold chevrons on the shoulders - navy-blue undershirt/t-shirt required - c.
 May be worn with SPPD embroidered turtleneck - 3.
 Four-pocket or six-pocket navy blue trouser pants - 4.
 Duty belt with handgun and holster - a.
-Other equipment can be worn on duty belt or LBV to include ECD - 5.
+Other equipment can be worn on the duty belt or LBV to include ECD - 5.
 Load bearing vest with required equipment - 6.
 Black shoes or boots - 7.
 Blauer style jacket, leather jacket, high-visibility jacket, rain gear, or fleece jacket (if worn). - a.
-Jackets must be worn open front with zipper unsecure unless severe inclement weather/rain exists - 8.
-Flying Cross type or fleece navy blue jacket may be worn under LBV - 9.
+Jackets when worn over the LBV must be worn open front with zipper unsecure unless severe inclement weather/rain exists - 8.
+Navy blue jacket may be worn under the LBV - 9.
 Body Worn Camera (BWC)